Enigmatic-Smile/docs/reimbursement.md

 - Transaction `time` date is newer than 90 days.

-### Sending Reimbursement
+<h3 id="request">Request</h3>

 After selecting the `transactionId`, the reimbursement `amount` must be equal to or lower than the transaction `amount` and the `currency` is determined by the transaction.
+Visa cards have a maximum reimbursement amount limit of _USD $250_.
 We currently support `USD` currency transactions.
 Optionally customise the `description` text that will show in the cardholder bank statement.
-Read more information on the reimbursement [API endpoint]().
+Read more information on the reimbursement [API endpoint](https://reference.fidel.uk/reference).

 ![Creating a reimbursement](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/reimbursing.gif "Creating a reimbursement")